We’re just two lost souls

 — Pink Floyd, Wish You Were Here

-I like coding maps, but I would always forget how to remember latitude and longitude.
-I would always mix them up.
-I tried some mnemonic techniques (like, latitudes = ladder) but none of them ever worked.
+I like coding maps, but I would always mix up latitude and longitude.
+I tried the mnemonics (like, latitudes = ladder) but none of them ever worked.

 Here are a couple of tips to remember latitude and longitude.